Natz12/ECE656-Database-Systems-SQL/Project/README.md

 Setup:
 -- MYSQL
-1. In MySQL, run the DBCreation.sql file in order to create a new Lahman Baseball database with the name ProjectNB.
+1. In MySQL, run the lahman-mysql-dump.sql file in order to create a new Lahman Baseball database with the name ProjectNB. (lahman-mysql-dump.sql can be obtained from http://www.seanlahman.com/baseball-archive/statistics/)

 2. Run the Procedures.sql file in order to create the required stored procedures for the Database.